AlexandriaDAO/core/README.md

 Sole controller of the icrc7 canister.

 Function:
-  - Deploys and initializes the icrc7 canister at launch.
+  - DONE: Deploys and initializes the icrc7 canister at launch.
   - Mints NFTs if propper LBRY is sent, and tx_id exists on ArWeave
   - Has a voting process to verify NFTs.
   - Updates NFTs if verfied by a vote.